hyphacoop/hypha.coop/_people/Andi-Argast.md

 avatar: Andi.png
 excerpt_separator: <!-- more -->
 ---
 Andi is a strategist, researcher, and facilitator.
-She is currently a probationary member of Hypha Worker Co-operative.
+She is currently a member of Hypha Worker Co-operative.
 <!-- more -->

 Andi has consistently worked at the intersection of digital technologies and the social good sector, with design, strategy, and insight experience at Girl Guides of Canada, the Framework Foundation, and a variety of arts organizations.